What's On This Page

 How to Make Ginger Tea?

-You can try several ginger tea methods, and the easiest way is truly the best way.
+You can try several ginger tea methods; the easiest is truly the best way.
 Here’s how to do it:

 - Thinly slice your fresh ginger.
-You don’t need to peel it first; Plan to use roughly a one-inch piece of ginger per cup of tea; rinse and scrape away any visible dirt.
+You don’t need to peel it first.
+Plan to use roughly one-inch piece of ginger per cup of tea.
+Rinse and scrape away any visible dirt.

 - Combine the ginger with new water in a saucepan (one cup per serving).